anthonymzupancic/sfmc-ngrok-local-development/README.md

 7. Visit `http://localhost/4040` to view the NGROK dashboard and click on the `inspect` tab
 8. Locate and copy the tunnel url `https://{{COPY THE STRING FROM HERE}}.ngrok.io`
 9. Visit your CloudPage URL and paste the URL string to query parameter `https://CloudPageURL.com?t={{URL_STRING}}`

+Shout out to [Matheswaran Kanagarajan](https://www.linkedin.com/in/matheswaran-kanagarajan/) for the idea and sending me down this rabbit-hole!